Boom after gloom: GST helps organise diamond industry

 Today

-ALROSA sells large diamonds in Hong Kong for $10.4 mln
+ALROSA sells large diamonds at an auction in Vladivostok for $17 mln

-ALROSA, the world's largest diamond mining company, has summed up the results of the auction in Hong Kong for the sale of special size rough diamonds (weighing over 10.8 carats).
-The company received a total sales revenue of $10.4 million...
+ALROSA, the world’s largest diamond mining company, has sold special size rough diamonds (weighing over 10.8 carats) at an international auction in Vladivostok, which was held on June 18-29, 2018.

 Yesterday